Choosing the nominal level post-hoc with knockoffs using e-values: Preliminaries

 The Closure Principle of \citet{marcus1976closed} has long been known as a fundamental approach to multiple testing with familywise error rate (FWER) control.
-Recently, \citet{xu2025bringing} introduced an e-Closure Principle for false discovery rate (FDR) control.
+Recently, \citet{xu2025bringing} introduced an e-Closure Principle for FDR control.
 Given a \textit{local e-value} $E_S$ for each intersection hypothesis $H_0^S=\bigcap_{i\in S} H_0^i$, $S\subseteq [p]$, meaning $\mathbb{E}_{H_0^S}[E_S]\leq 1$, we consider the \textit{closure set}

 where $\bE=(E_S)_{S\subseteq [p]}$ and $\FDP_S(R)=\frac{|S\cap R|}{|R|\lor 1}$. \citet{xu2025bringing} showed that any rejection set $R\in \mcR_{\alpha}(\bE)$ controls the FDR and any procedure that controls the FDR at level $\alpha$ can be constructed in this way.